dictionaries

 AssertionError: {} != {'key': 'value'}

-pop method removes the key-value pair and returns the value from the dictionary for the key it is given
+pop method removes the key-value pair and returns the value of the given key from the dictionary.
+I change the expectation to match

 self.assertEqual(a_dictionary, {})